-Divorce and relationship breakdown can cause massive stress, and our expert Divorce and Family Law team understand that.
-And that’s why we strongly recommend early legal advice from an specialist Family Law Solicitor so that you understand your options and can start planning to safeguard your position.
+Divorce is sadly increasingly common.
+The latest statistics show that 42% of UK marriages end up in divorce.
+And relationship breakdown can cause massive stress.
+Our expert Divorce and Family Law team understand that.
+So that’s why we strongly recommend early legal advice from specialist Family Law Solicitors so that you understand your options and can start planning to safeguard your position.

 We are Divorce and Family Law specialists

-Locally, our team has unrivalled experience, providing legal advice to clients throughout Wiltshire, Hampshire and Dorset and further afield.
+Locally, our team has unrivalled experience, providing legal advice to clients locally throughout Wiltshire, Hampshire and Dorset and further afield.

-Our specialist Family Lawyers are genuine experts – family law and divorce is all they do.
-And in addition our team includes 2 jointly qualified Family Lawyer/Mediators and a specialist accredited Collaborative lawyer.
+Our 4 specialist Family Lawyers are genuine experts – family law and divorce is all they do.

 Relationship problems?
 Let our lawyers put your mind at rest.

 In our experience many people going through relationship breakdown understandably worry about their position.
 We strongly recommend getting in touch with a specialist solicitor as soon as possible – that initial legal advice, which can sometimes be taken over the phone, may be all you need to put your mind at rest – and don’t forget, here at Bonallack and Bishop, that first phone call, and your first 30 minute appointment, are both FREE.

-Our Family Law team offer FREE phone advice and a FREE 1st 1/2 hour appointment
+Our Family Law team offer FREE phone advice and a FREE first 1/2 hour appointment – face-to-face, by phone or Zoom video

 Our highly experienced Family Solicitors provide legal advice on all aspects of family law including:

 - Adoption and Special Guardianship Orders

 - Child law including contact and residence issues.
 Click here to find out more about children law

 - Divorce law and procedure

 - Financial issues in divorce (often referred to by courts and lawyers as ancillary relief) including pensions.
 Click here to find out more about divorce and your financial settlement

 - Grandparent contact